opsecramdan/opsecramdan/README.md

 ### Affirm — Business Logic Errors
 > **Total Bounty: $1,500 USD**

-Berhasil menemukan dan melaporkan critical **Business Logic Errors** pada platform keuangan internasional **Affirm** melalui program bug bounty resmi.
-Temuan ini berpotensi berdampak signifikan pada integritas transaksi keuangan pengguna.
+Successfully identified and reported critical **Business Logic Errors** on the international financial platform **Affirm** through its official bug bounty program.
+The findings had the potential to significantly impact the integrity of user financial transactions.

 ---